vatpac-technology/sops/docs/aerodromes/classc/Gingin.md

 | **Gingin ADC**    | **Gingin Tower**  | **118.500**    | **GIG_TWR**        |

 ## Airspace
-ADC owns the Class C airspace **in the PE CTR** within **5nm** of the YGIG ARP, *excluding* the area south of **12 TACAN PEA**, from `SFC` to `A035`.
+GIG ADC owns the airspace within the GIG CIRA, which is defined as within **5nm** of the YGIG ARP, *excluding* the area south of **12 TACAN PEA**, from `SFC` to `A035`.

 This airspace is primarily used for military circuits and initial and pitch approaches.

 Refer to the [YPEA FIHA AD2 Supp](https://ais-af.airforce.gov.au/australian-aip){target=new} for a diagram.

 ## Miscellaneous
 ### Circuit Operations
-The Circuit Area Airspace is allocated to be within 5nm of the YGIG ARP from `SFC` to `A035` exculding the area within 12TAC Pearce.
+The CIRA airspace is allocated to be within 5nm of the YGIG ARP from `SFC` to `A035` exculding the area within 12TAC Pearce.
 Aircraft can be instructed to extend outside of this airspace by ATC for traffic management.

-Hawks have circuit altitude of A016 while both 2FTS and RSAF PC21s are assigned A012.
+The Circuit altitude is `A016` for Jets, and `A012` for Non-Jets.

 ### Circuit Direction
 The Ciruits are preferred to be to the south of the field.